filecoin-project/devgrants/rfp-proposals/rfp-proposal-telegraf-tick-lotus-monitoring.md

     - Low space on chain diks
     - Low Storage

-Also open to suggestions on what else could be useful.
+Also open to suggestions of what other metrics would be beneficial.

 ## Value